putyourlightson/craft-spark/README.md

 {% endfragment %}
 ```

 Most actions require a `POST` request.
-Spark will automatically add a CSRF token to all non-`GET` requests.
+Spark will automatically add a CSRF token to all non-`GET` requests, so you don’t have to think about them.

 ```twig
 <button data-on-click="{{ spark.post('_spark/main.twig', { userId: 1 }) }}">